ironhack-edu/technical_challenge_WD/README.md

 # The Phone Cave (WD)

-At The Phone Cave  is a simple web application that allows users to browse through a catalog of mobile phones.
+The Phone Cave  is a simple web application that allows users to browse through a catalog of mobile phones.
 The app provides a list of phones with their basic details and allows users to view more information about each phone.

 ## Features